shmh40/website_src/firstsite/content/homepage/about.md

 I'm Sebastian (Seb) Hickman, a PhD student at the University of Cambridge, supervised by [Alex Archibald](https://www.ch.cam.ac.uk/person/ata27), [Paul Griffiths](https://www.ch.cam.ac.uk/person/ptg21) and [Peer Nowack](https://research-portal.uea.ac.uk/en/persons/peer-nowack).
 I am funded by the [AI4ER CDT](https://ai4er-cdt.esc.cam.ac.uk/).

 This summer I was an intern at [David Rolnick's](https://mila.quebec/en/directory/david-rolnick) lab at Mila, where I worked on learning causal representations of climate model data with deep probabilistic models.
+Last summer I worked with [Martin Schultz](https://www.fz-juelich.de/profile/schultz_m) on MLAir and AtmoRep.

-My PhD work looks at modelling ozone and climate with machine learning and causal models.
+My PhD looks at modelling ozone and climate with machine learning and causal models.
 Previously, I read Natural Sciences at Cambridge, graduating in 2020.

 Please do contact [me](mailto:shmh4@cam.ac.uk) if you would like to talk.